Meet NMRTC Twentynine Palms Sailor of the 2nd Quarter: Hospital Corpsman 2nd Class Michael Rodriguez

 |0

-This work, Meet NMRTC Twentynine Palms Sailor of the 2nd Quarter: Hospital Corpsman 2nd Class Michael Rodriguez, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Meet NMRTC Twentynine Palms Sailor of the 2nd Quarter: Hospital Corpsman 2nd Class Michael Rodriguez, by Christopher Jones, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Meet NMRTC Twentynine Palms Sailor of the 2nd Quarter: Hospital Corpsman 2nd Class Michael Rodriguez